PACO-CPU/minimal-mistakes/_docs/002 - concepts.md

 Fig.3.
 Design of LUT as a part of the pipeline.

-To understand how LUT performs its magic refer to the [design document](/paco-cpu/docs/design-doc.pdf#nameddest=sec:lut).
+To understand how LUT performs its magic refer to the [Design Document](/paco-cpu/docs/design-doc.pdf#nameddest=sec:lut).

 ## Extensions to the Compiler